saramasarone/saramasarone/README.md

 - 🌱 I have developed a few tools to make my PhD life easier :)

-- 🏩 I’m looking to collaborate on medical/health projects involing Deep Learning and tabular data (this area has been largely neglected recently)
+- 🏩 I’m looking to collaborate on medical/health projects involing Graph Neural Networks

 - 📫 You can email me @ smasarone@turing.ac.uk (preferred) or @ s.masarone@qmul.ac.uk.